alnbx/CTF---Academit-C-/README.txt

-This is out CTF project
+This is our CTF project
 Alon & Joni